 Angioedema is edema of the deep dermis and subcutaneous tissues.
 It is usually an acute mast cell–mediated reaction caused by exposure to drug, venom, dietary, pollen or animal dander allergens.
-Angioedema can also be an acute reaction to ACE inhibitors, a chronic reaction, or a hereditary or acquired disorder characterized by an abnormal complement response.
+Angioedema can also be an acute reaction to ACE inhibitors, a chronic reaction, or a hereditary or an acquired disorder characterized by an abnormal complement response.
 The main symptom is swelling, which can be severe.
 Diagnosis is by examination.
 Treatment is with airway management as needed, elimination or avoidance of the allergen, and drugs to minimize swelling (eg, H1 blockers).

 Angioedema is swelling (usually localized) of the subcutaneous tissues due to increased vascular permeability and extravasation of intravascular fluid.
 Known mediators of increased vascular permeability include the following: